hatedabamboo/notes.hatedabamboo.me/src/posts/advent-of-sysadmin-2025.md

 AND create_time < '2025-09-31'
 ```

 `jq` is awesome; I really like its simplicity and powerful functionality.
-I definitely would have solved this task faster than 29 minutes if I had read the description correctly the first time and hadn’t tried to force the Volume ID into the solution, wondering why it wasn’t working.
+I definitely would have solved this task faster than 29 minutes if I had read the description correctly the first time and hadn't tried to force the Volume ID into the solution, wondering why it wasn't working.

 ## Annapurna: High privileges